highcharts/highcharts/docs/dashboards/data-pool-and-connectors.md

 The hub of the MQTT network infrastructure is the so-called broker, a server that applications can send messages to and where clients (e.g. a web application) can subscribe to a *topic*.
 MQTT is a protocol on top of TCP/IP, for web clients available as [WebSocket](https://en.wikipedia.org/wiki/WebSocket).

 ##### Data
 The data in an MQTT packet is a JSON object, consisting of the *topic* and a application specific payload.
-The payload is a hierarchical object.
+The payload is usually a hierarchical object.

 ##### Connecting
 Establish a data link to a MQTT broker typically consists of these steps:
-* Connect to the server with a given host name and port number.
+* Connect to the server with a given host name and port number, and optional authentication credentials (user, password).
 * Wait for a successful connection.
 * Subscribe to one or more topics
-* Wait for confirmation.
+* Wait for confirmation of the subscription.
 * Packets now arrive at a rate determined by the data provider (often a wireless sensor application).
 * Process the incoming packets.